cadenmcmann/StackWise/api-documentation.md

 - **Front-end logic**: If `has_active_stack` is `true` (or `needs_onboarding` is `false`), skip onboarding and go directly to the main app

 Errors
+- 400 if neither email nor phone_number provided, or both provided
 - 401 if credentials invalid

 #### POST /auth/apple